HandyGuySoftware/arcomp/README.md

 # arcomp
-Arcomp is a Python script to compare differences in Autoruns output between runs.

-# Description

 Arcomp is a Python script that is used in conjunction with the [Autoruns utility](https://docs.microsoft.com/en-us/sysinternals/downloads/Autoruns) from the Microsoft [Sysinternals package](https://docs.microsoft.com/en-us/sysinternals/).
 Arcomp compares the results of successive Autoruns executions and reports on what's been added, removed, and unchanged between runs.
 Some of arcomp's features include:

 - Automatically collating and reporting on changes between Autoruns executions